Finding the perfect holiday gift for each person on your “nice” list is one of the toughest challenges of the season.

 For those times when you’re still left wondering what to get the person who truly has everything, a monetary donation to a charity or cause they support can be a great way to show you care.

 Familiarize yourself with the cause that your recipient champions and make a donation in their name.
 When it’s time for the gift exchange, you can simply give a card with a message about the donation.

-Some charities provide these thank-you cards and may even specify where exactly your donation will go.
+Some charities provide these thank-you cards themselves and may even specify where exactly your donation will go.

-Giving a charitable contribution in someone’s name can solve your gift-giving indecision when it comes to the people in your life who truly seem to have everything.
+Donating to a cause in someone’s name can easily solve your holiday gift indecision for the people in your life who truly seem to have it all.
 Not only are you helping to aid a cause you and your recipient care about, but you may even inspire others to pay it forward with a donation of their own.